LOADING ...

 Don: Not, not showers.

-Phyllis: What you not nude showers?
+Phyllis: you mean not nude showers?

 Don: It's gotta be a shower, you know.

-Phyllis: What kind of
+What kind of shower?

-Don: these special clothes on it.
+Don: With these special on it.

-Don: clothes!
-These are the clothes . . .
+Don: These clothes! are the clothes . . .

-These are the clothes that you . . . ?
+Phyllis: are the clothes that you . . . ?

-Don: here . . .
+Don: Right . . .

-Phyllis: Say he devised this plan, this is how this clothes and the shower thing all came by, because I was too embarrassed to stand in the shower.
-First roll, you know, I'm not gonna be standing naked but, the whole thing's out, so I figured, "Okay, I'll wear dungarees and a shirt."
+Phyllis: Say he devised this plan, this is how this clothes and the thing all came by, because I was too embarrassed to stand in the shower.
+First roll, you know, I'm not gonna be standing naked but, the whole thing's taking out, so I figured, "Okay, I'll wear dungarees and a shirt."
 And, and anyway to tell you the truth I think it's sexier because, you see like just a little outline . . . tiny little bit, you know, like, poinnnng!

-Don: I . . .
+I mean . . .

-Don: be good . . .
+It'll be good . . .

-Phyllis: You know, like, okay, try, I don't care, I'll try anything!
+Phyllis: You know, like, okay, I'll try, I don't care, try anything!

 Phyllis: I'm embarrassed to.

-FZ: What's to be embarrassed about?
+FZ: What's there to be about?

 FZ: But why don't you do it?